 Suzuki Violin School: Violin Part – Volume 1

 The Suzuki Method is well-known for its violin books for young violinists, as well as for intermediate and advanced players (more on that later).
-Volume one is beginner-oriented since everything in this book is in first position and uses mostly open strings.
+Volume one is beginner-oriented since everything in this book is in the first position and uses mostly open strings.
 It contains warm-up routines, exercises for bowing, and covers the most primary bow strokes used in violin playing.
-Unfortunately, it covers only the fundamentals of violin and bow hold, thus making it necessary to have a tutor to guide you, but don’t worry, I created a series of free video tutorials to make the learning process easier for you.
-Click here to go to the Video Library with Suzuki Book 1 tutorials.
+Unfortunately, it covers only the fundamentals of violin and bow hold, thus making it necessary to have a tutor to guide you.
+If you’d like to get help and receive personal feedback from a professional violin teacher, make sure to enroll in Julia’s Violin Academy.

 The arrangements in this volume are drawn from famous nursery rhymes and folk songs which make it an ideal choice for children and young students who want to have fun while playing.
 They have been sequenced depending on difficulty, so near the end of volume one you can expect to find a bit more challenging songs.